WordPress/gutenberg/packages/block-editor/src/components/media-placeholder/README.md

 ### icon

-Dashicon to display left of the title.
+Icon to display left of the title.
+When passed as a `String`, the icon will be resolved as a [Dashicon](https://developer.wordpress.org/resource/dashicons/).
+Alternatively, you can pass in a `WPComponent` such as `BlockIcon`to render instead.

-- Type: `String`
+- Type: `String|WPComponent`
 - Required: No

 ### isAppender